TillMueller/TillMueller/README.md

 Here is an overview of some of the projects I worked on.
 Most of these are hosted on my own Gitlab instance over at https://git.gento0.de

 ## University
-- Go implementation of a Peer-To-Peer onion network for the class Peer to Peer Systems and Security
+- Go implementation of a Peer-To-Peer onion network for the class Peer-to-Peer-Systems and Security
   - [https://git.gento0.de/till/p2p-onion](https://git.gento0.de/till/p2p-onion)
-- eBPF implementations for performance testing and POCs, used in my Bachelor's Thesis
+- eBPF implementations for performance testing and POCs of stateful eBPF programs, used in my Bachelor's Thesis
   - [https://git.gento0.de/till/ebpf-code](https://git.gento0.de/till/ebpf-code)
 - Minimal kernel for virtual machine file injection via HTTP or using a filesystem overlay provided in the `initrd`.
 Created as part of my Bachelor seminar
   - [https://git.gento0.de/till/network-boot](https://git.gento0.de/till/network-boot)
   - [https://git.gento0.de/till/network-boot-http](https://git.gento0.de/till/network-boot-http)
 - Additionally, I attended the following classes and created solutions for their respective assignments.
-However, since the same exercises are still used in at least some of them, these repsitories are not publicly available
+However, since the same exercises are still used in at least some of them, these repositories are not publicly available
   - Advanced Topics of Software Engineering
   - Numerical Programming
   - Cloud Computing